 Your transcripts will still be on file with the school or board office.
 Please contact the school for further instructions on how to obtain your transcript.
 Please expect two to four weeks to receive the documents.

 The total amount of financial assistance available for an individual’s Second Career training is $28,000.
 This includes tuition, books and other instructional costs, transportation and basic living allowance (during skills training).
 Additional costs may be considered for disability accommodation, dependent care, living away from home and academic upgrading.

-After February 1, October 1 and January 5 applicants will be considered on a first-come, first-served basis, provided there are vacancies.
+After February 1, and October 1 applicants will be considered on a first-come, first-served basis, provided there are vacancies.
 Applications to a program will be accepted until the program is full and a waiting list is established.
 Applicants placed on a wait list will be advised of their status.
 As seats become available they will be notified.
 Wait lists will be maintained until the start of the program only.